 3. Verify the capability to activate and staff the emergency response facilities and augment the response organization within the requirements of the licensee emergency response plan

-4. Verify licensee ability to meet Emergency Plan goals for activation by implementing IP 71114.03, Emergency Preparedness Organization Staffing and Augmentation System If this IP has been implemented recently, the inspector may exercise judgment as to the need to implement the IP as part of the 95003 inspection effort.
+4. Verify licensee ability to meet Emergency Plan goals for activation by implementing IP 71114.03, “Emergency Preparedness Organization Staffing and Augmentation System.”
+If this IP has been implemented recently, the inspector may exercise judgment as to the need to implement the IP as part of the 95003 inspection effort.
 If Attachment 95003.01 is being implemented, there are additional requirements under this key attribute to consider.

 02.04 Assessment of Performance in the Radiation Safety Strategic Performance Area - Occupational Radiation Safety.